 First-rate Mediterranean cuisine from Chef David Chiddo and the TY Harbor group (Ivy Place, Smokehouse).
-Now located in the heart of Aoyama (after a decade in Hiroo), the spacious quarters are evocative of a luxury tropical resort, with comfortable terrace seating, pools of water and an appealing open-air bar.
+Located in the heart of Aoyama, the spacious quarters are evocative of a luxury tropical resort, with comfortable terrace seating, pools of water and an appealing open-air bar.
 The complex also houses a branch of TY Harbor's excellent bakery, Breadworks, and a casual cafe space called Crisscross.

 The organization of the menu is the first sign of Cicada's ambitious agenda - it starts with small tapas-sized dishes to nibble on, followed by salamis, hams, and an impressive selection of cheeses (of the goat, cow and sheep varieties).
 In addition to the usual salads you'll find a selection of vegetable-centered (but not necessarily vegetarian) dishes, including an expanded mezze selection with tempting dips like roast cauliflower-tahini puree and spinach-almond puree with sour cream.

 The rest of the menu runs the gamut from Spanish and Portuguese to Moroccan, Greek and southern Italian.
 One thing many of the dishes share is a natural spiciness - something that's too often toned down in Tokyo restaurants.
 The Moroccan spicy crab cakes are some of the best we've ever had, moist and richly flavored with cilantro and other herbs and a very piquant sauce.
 Morocco is also represented by a spicy tajine-style fish stew, and grilled Moroccan swordfish with fennel salad.